-Here is a list of what an agent can do for you:
+Here is a list of what talent agents do for actors:

-1. Submit you for an audition.
-An agent sends a casting direct an e-mail, an electronic submission, a hard-copy headshot and résumé, your website link, IMDb page, or other website with your work.
+An agent sends a casting director an e-mail, an electronic submission, a hard-copy headshot and résumé, your website link, IMDb page, or other website with your work.
 You need to provide excellent marketing tools so they can submit you.

 Getting signed by an agent doesn't mean you're home free, can relax, and wait for them to do all the work.
 You know the percentages—10 percent commission means they do 10 percent of the work while you do 90 percent and reap 90 percent of the income.
 It means the race has just begun.
 You’re now in the fast lane and have to run faster, try harder, and book even more to stay there!
 It also means commitment and responsibility as in all relationships.

 But the fun part is just beginning.
 With an agent, you'll start booking challenging roles and seeing your career come to fruition!
 A good working relationship with an agent is the key.
 Good news!
 Now you can spend 100 percent of your time auditioning and working instead of looking for representation!